pgadmin-org/pgadmin4/docs/en_US/backup_dialog.rst

    * Move the switch next to *Include CREATE DATABASE statement* to the *Yes* position to include a command in the backup that creates a new database when restoring the backup.

    * Move the switch next to *Include DROP DATABASE statement* to the *Yes* position to include a command in the backup that will drop any existing database object with the same name before recreating the object during a backup.

+   * Move the switch next to *Load Via Partition Root* to the *Yes* position, so when dumping a COPY or INSERT statement for a partitioned table, target the root of the partitioning hierarchy which contains it rather than the partition itself. **Note:** This option is visible only for database server greater than or equal to 11.

 .. image:: images/backup_disable.png
     :alt: Disable option on backup dialog